 If the merchant believes the request is invalid, they can always opt to let the process play out and dispute the chargeback.

 How Much Do Chargeback Alerts Cost?

 What Are the Benefits of Chargeback Prevention Alerts?

-Merchants have to pay fees for chargeback prevention alerts, but in the long term, paying those fees can be a lot more cost-effective than dealing with the expenses and lost revenue associated with having your account suspended or terminated.
+Merchants have to pay fees for chargeback prevention alerts, but in the long term, paying those fees can be a lot more cost-effective than dealing with the expenses and lost revenue associated with being enrolled in excessive chargeback programs or having your account suspended or terminated.